 Community Planning: Evolution, Processes, and Impacts

 Janice Barry - Indigenous Rights, Urban Indigeneity, Inequality, Public Participation/Engagement, Planning Process, Planning Legislation/Tools, Rural Planning, Regional Planning, Natural Resources

 Luna Khirfan - Climate Change, Heritage, International, Public Participation, Sustainability, Visualization

 Mark Seasons - Local Economic Development, Planning Administration, Planning Process

 Community Sustainability (climate change, ecology, energy systems, food, health, planning process)

-Michael Drescher (Climate Change, Conservation, Ecology, Economy, Modeling, Natural Resources, Regional Planning, Restoration, Rural Planning, Sustainability)
+Michael Drescher - Climate Change, Conservation, Ecology, Economy, Modelling, Natural Resources, Regional Planning, Restoration, Rural Planning, Sustainability

 Housing, Transportation, Urban Economies, and Social Structures

-Jeff Casello (GIS, Modeling, Public Finance, Sustainability, Transportation)
+Jeff Casello - GIS, Modelling, Public Finance, Sustainability, Transportation

 Modeling, Visualization, and Design in Planning